Someone who’s been there!

 2. Train of thoughts

-While reading Split Ends, you may easily get confused.
+While reading Last Call, you may easily get confused.
 At moments, it gets hard to follow because there are way too many information.
 You might get the feelings that some of the events are only mentioned to fill out the pages.

 In one chapter, Lulu manages to cover close friend’s death and a battle over her estate with a family member, then she started living with that family member, who staged a fight with her, and Lulu ended in handcuffs, murder, theft by deception…I won’t tell more of the story but there are many tremendous events covered in one chapter, alone!